 Camp Sojourner, Girls' Leadership Camp Video

-This event is named in honor of Sojourner Truth, an African-American woman who escaped slavery and then fought to end it, while also speaking out for women's rights and economic justice.
+This event is named in honor of Sojourner Truth, an American abolitionist, women’s rights and economic justice activist, who escaped slavery and then fought to end it.
 She, along with many others, has served as an inspiration and role model for generations to come.
 We are walking in their footsteps!
+This year we are also lifting up Food Justice and the people who feed us, as an important political movement in Philadelphia and beyond (see below.)

 The Sojourner Truth Walk will include both an in-person and online option for participation this year.
 Please see event details page for more info.

-All participants are encouraged to participate this year in honor of a teacher they admire.
+All participants are encouraged to participate this year in honor of someone who feeds or has fed them… you can interpret that phrase however it is most meaningful to you.
 If you attend the event in person, blank signs will be available for you to write their name and/or attach a photograph.
-If you attend virtually, you will be encouraged to hold up a sign at home during the event, celebrating the teacher you have chosen to honor.
+If you attend virtually, you will be encouraged to hold up a sign at home during the event, celebrating the person you have chosen to honor.

 This is a family-friendly event--all are welcome!

-The mission of Camp Sojourner, Girls’ Leadership Camp, is to help girls become leaders who take charge of their own lives and also act as agents of positive change in their communities.
-Camp Sojourner is composed of both girls and women who work together to make our summer program and year-round activities possible.
+The mission of Camp Sojourner is to help girls/youth become leaders who take charge of their own lives and also act as agents of positive change in their communities.
+Youth, families, and alumnae are key members of our Advisory Board.
 We fundraise year-round so that our programs can be affordable for all families, and we offer our programs on a sliding scale based on family size and income, with significant scholarships.

 For more information and pictures of our year-round work, please visit our website: www.girlsleadershipcamp.org.